metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 ## 49ers @ Bears

 The 49ers defensive front is doing a good job rushing the passer, but Justin Fields is finding quick outlets all too easily in receivers settling in the middle flat.

+Observing Chicago incorporate more max protect concepts in their offensive playbook is good to see.
+Justin Fields needs some help if he is to grow.